 I remember when I first started gardening and I had the bright idea that direct-seeding tomatoes in the ground was the best idea.
 The plants were incredible and strong and the perfume they exuded made me want to bottle it.
 Have you ever rubbed a tomato plant just to smell?
 It’s worth it.
 The yields were nothing to be proud of but I had nearly a hundred plants so there were plenty of tomatoes, even with my poor gardening skills.
 The memory of that summer and just too darned many tomatoes makes me very happy.

 - 1 pound heirloom tomatoes, gently chopped into cubes

-- 1–2 cups Rancho Gordo Royal Corona, or beans, cooked and drained, broth reserved for another use
+- 1–2 cups cooked Rancho Gordo Royal Corona, or other large white beans, drained

 - 1 clove garlic, minced

 - 2 slices country bread, hand ripped into bite-sized pieces (crusts optional, but I like them)